Secretary of State rejects two petitions to overturn Missouri’s new abortion law

 “The Secretary of State’s Office does not have the ability to decide whether an emergency clause is truly an emergency,” he said.

-The American Civil Liberties Union of Missouri, which filed one of the rejected applications, said it has already assembled their lawsuit.
+The American Civil Liberties Union of Missouri, which filed one of the rejected applications, said it has already assembled its lawsuit.

 “We’ll see you in court,” it said in a statement, moments after the press conference finished.